jamesbarker/cukes2csv/README.md

 **Test run:**

-To run the converter that takes cucumber cumcumber feature files and converts them to a features.csv that you can import into a spreadsheet application, type the following:
+To run the converter that takes cucumber cumcumber feature files and converts the output file **features.csv** you can then import into a spreadsheet application, type the following:

         bundle exec ruby cukes2csv.rb